Ajay Kumar Tripathi

-Early Life and Education
+Early life and education

-Justice Ajay Kumar Tripathi was born on 12 November 1957.
-He is the grandson of Late Shri Paramanand Tripathi (prominent labour leader of Bokaro) and grandson-in-law of Late Shri Bindeshwari Dubey (former Chief Minister of undivided Bihar).
-Justice Tripathi completed his schooling from St. Xavier’s School, Bokaro Steel City.
+Tripathi was born on 12 November 1957.
+He is the grandson of Late Shri Paramanand Tripathi (labour leader of Bokaro) and grandson-in-law of Late Bindeshwari Dubey (former Chief Minister of undivided Bihar).
+Tripathi completed his schooling from St. Xavier's School, Bokaro Steel City.
 He graduated in Economics with Honours from the reputed Shri Ram College of Commerce (SRCC) in 1978, and went on to read law at Campus Law Centre, Delhi University.
-During his time at Campus Law Centre, he also served as the Joint Secretary of Delhi Law Faculty Students’ Union in the year 1978-1979.
+At Campus Law Centre, he also served as the Joint Secretary of Delhi Law Faculty Students' Union in 1978-1979.

 Career

 Legal Practice

-Justice Tripathi enrolled as an advocate with the Bar Council of Bihar and started practicing before the Patna High Court in 1981.
+Tripathi enrolled as an advocate with the Bar Council of Bihar and started practicing before the Patna High Court in 1981.
 His areas of practice included Service Laws, Constitutional Law, Taxation, Excise and other commercial litigation.
-Justice Tripathi was the Standing Counsel for the Union of India and the Income Tax Department.
+Tripathi was the Standing Counsel for the Union of India and the Income Tax Department.
 He also appeared on behalf of the Central Bureau of Investigation (CBI) and the Comptroller and Auditor General of India.
 Justice Tripathi also represented the Customs and Excise Department, Enforcement Directorate, Regional Provident Fund Commissioner and many Public Sector Undertakings including Bharat Sanchar Nigam Limited, Bharat Petroleum Corporation Limited, Inland Waterways Authority of India amongst others.
 He appeared in the Fodder Scam cases, alleging abuse of office by former Chief Minister of Bihar.
 He also served as an Additional Advocate General for the State of Bihar, and represented the State before the Patna High Court in its litigations.

 Judgeship

-Justice Tripathi was elevated as an Additional Judge of the Patna High Court on 9 October 2006 and was made a permanent judge of the Patna High Court on 21 November 2007.
+Justice Tripathi was elevated as an Additional Judge of the Patna High Court on 9 October 2006 and was made a permanent judge of that High Court on 21 November 2007.

-In 2014, SRCC awarded Justice Tripathi with the “Distinguished Alumni Award” to commemorate his professional achievements.
+In 2014, SRCC awarded Justice Tripathi with the "Distinguished Alumni Award" to commemorate his professional achievements.

 During his tenure at the Patna High Court, he also served as the Executive Chairman of the Bihar State Legal Services Authority (BSLSA), Patna.
 He contributed to varied events organised by the BSLSA, as its Executive Chairman.

 As Chief Justice

-Justice Tripathi was appointed as the Chief Justice of Chhattisgarh High Court and assumed office on 7 July 2018.
+Justice Tripathi was appointed as the Chief Justice of Chhattisgarh High Court from 7 July 2018.

-On 9 July 2018, Ovation for Justice Tripathi as the 12th Chief Justice of the Chhattisgarh High Court, was held in presence of Judges of the High Court and all the office-bearers as well as members of the Bar Association.

 During his tenure as Chief Justice, he was the Patron-in-Chief of the Chhattisgarh State Judicial Academy (CSJA).
 He played an instrumental role in the inauguration of the new building of the CSJA in 2018.